cs2901/yape-bcp-project-yapespots/documentation/user_guide/user_guide.md

  - You just need to search for the Yape spot, click on its information and the button to report will be there.

 6. How many Yape spots exist today?
- - There are at least 5000 Yape spots and this cifer is increasing everyday
+ - There are at least 5000 Yape spots and this quantity is increasing everyday

 7. What is the minimum required version of Android?
  - You need at least the version 4.4 of Android to run the map of Yape spot.
-However, this is the minimum required version for Yape, so if you can run Yape, you can use Yape spots.
+However, this is the minimum required version for Yape, so if you can run Yape, you can use Yape spots

 8. How complicated is it to use Yape Spots?
  - Yape spots is very easy to use because it uses a friendly interface similar to important applications such as Google Maps, Waze, etc.

 ## 5. Glossary